Lmoq/Meme/README.md

 ## Usage
-- Clones this repo
+- Clone this repo
-- Run the sample_app.pyw
+- Run the main.pyw
-You can add your own videos then add them to dictionary
+You can add your own videos then add them to dictionary, inside main.pyw
 ```
 self.vid_dict = {
     'shocked' :    (get_m('shocked.mp4'),     get_m('shocked.wav'),           0.50, 0.54),